PacificVis/pvis2024/pages/venue.md

 ---
 layout: single
 title: 'Venue'
-permalink: '/tmp-venue/'
+permalink: '/venue/'
 date: 2023-12-04
 ---

 PacificVis 2024 will be held in the Mita campus of Keio University.
-All sessions will take place in the conference hall of the North building (Building No.1 on [this map](https://www.keio.ac.jp/en/assets/images/maps/mita/img_05_EN.jpg)) located in the vicinity of the north gate.
+All sessions will take place in the North building (Building No.1 on [this map](https://www.keio.ac.jp/en/assets/images/maps/mita/img_05_EN.jpg)) located in the vicinity of the east gate and the north gate.

 > Mita Campus, Keio University<br/>